BioTrain Summer Positions

 Location: The intern in this position will work at the iXpress labs at the University of Alabama in Huntsville and at the HudsonAlpha Huntsville campus.

+Post-Traumatic Stress Disorder (PTSD) is a severe anxiety disorder resulting from exposure to a traumatic event or experience.
+Previous studies have suggested that many soldiers returning from war zones, survivors of natural disasters, and crime have significant behavioral and medical distress or illness due to PTSD. iXpress Genetics is conducting research to identify unique biomarkers that may be associated with PTSD.
+Interns in this position will assist with the research project using computational tools and data analysis.
 The intern’s activities will include performing bioinformatics analyses on RNA samples from an immunoprofile analysis.
 Total message RNA that has been previously sequenced will be examined.
-Using open-source computational software, the gene expression associated with PTSD individuals compared to those of control groups will be identified and quantitated.
+Using open-source computational software, the gene expression associated with PTSD individuals compared to that of control groups will be identified and quantified.
 Dr. Joseph Ng will serve as the primary mentor to the student, and current technicians and research associates (postdoctoral fellows) in the Ng lab will assist the intern in his/her technical training.
+The intern in this position will work at the iXpress labs at the University of Alabama in Huntsville and at the HudsonAlpha campus.

 Requirements

-• Education: Undergraduate or Master's level majoring in a life science field.
+• Education: Undergraduate or Master’s level, majoring in a life science field.
 Rising Sophomore or higher.
-Biochemistry course preferred.
+A biochemistry course is preferred.

 • Experience: Ability to work independently after receiving a defined direction; enjoys and thrives in a small team setting; interest in computational biology.